The Commitment Curve

 - Passive Active (9%)

 The goal for any community professional is to move members up the commitment curve and bring more and more users to level 2 and 3.

-Same could be adopted for offline communities.
+- The same could be adopted for offline communities.
 You could give every attendee a thank you note.
-Basically something non attendees wouldn’t get.
+Basically, something non-attendees wouldn’t get.